What Did Barbary Pirates Really Want?

 The book points out that between 1573 and 1644, there was a constant stream of attacks from Spaniards, Portuguese, Maltese, English, and other Christian powers on North African cities and trade routes.

-Take, for instance, a shocking incident in October 1584 when Venetians captured a Tunisian ship on its way to Tripoli.
+Take, for instance, a shocking incident on October 1584 when Venetians captured a Tunisian ship on its way to Tripoli.
 The Christian forces killed everyone on board—50 Moors, 75 Turks, 174 Christian converts to Islam, and 45 women.
 An Englishman named Thomas Saunders, who had been a captive in Tripoli just a year earlier, called this massacre “God’s just judgment on the infidels.”

 A Cycle of Retaliation